 Stay Hydrated to Get the Most Out of Keto

-Since carbohydrates are responsible for retaining water in the body, it’s crucial that you drink more water after following the ketogenic diet.
+In as much we know that carbohydrates are responsible for retaining water in the body, it’s vital that you consume more water after following the ketogenic diet.

-If you are showing signs of fatigue, dizziness, flu-like symptoms, and your urine is a darker yellow, there’s a good chance you’re dehydrated.
+When you notice any signs of fatigue, dizziness, flu-like symptoms, and your urine is a darker yellow, there’s a good chance you’re dehydrated.

-Make sure to prioritize adequate water intake to get the most out of the low carb, high fat ketogenic lifestyl
+Ensure to prioritize adequate water intake to get the most out of the low carb, high fat ketogenic lifestyle